 While many decried this as a decision motivated by racism, Lil Nas X responded by drafting Billy Ray Cyrus to write a verse and sing it on a new version of the song.
 There was little Billboard could say to refute that a song with Cyrus wasn’t country.

 Lil Nas came out publicly almost as an afterthought, tweeting that his fans should listen closely to his lyrics.
-While he has yet to duplicate the success of his first single, his album Montero reached number two in the US and UK.
-It included the number one hit, “Industry Baby,” featuring Jack Harlow.
+While he has yet to duplicate the success of his first single, his album Montero reached #2 in the US and UK.
+It included the #1 hit “Industry Baby,” featuring Jack Harlow.

 3. Ty Herndon

-Ty Herndon spent time in Nashville and Texas chasing the dream.
+Our next singer, Ty Herndon, spent time in Nashville and Texas chasing his dream.
 In the early 1990s, just as he was ready to throw in the towel, he got enough notice in the Dallas area to attract the attention of Nashville record execs.
 Until then, they’d had little time for him.

 In 1995, he released “What Mattered Most,” his biggest hit to date.
 As the song was gaining traction, Herndon was arrested.
 He would spend the next few years rehabbing his image.

-He had three number-one hits before 2002 and placed nearly 20 singles on the Billboard charts.
+He had three #1 hits before 2002 and placed nearly 20 singles on the Billboard charts.